maeyler/Simulation/Announcements.md

 ### IE 364 -- IE 3064

+#### First Report due on Tuesday April 4, 2017

+The subjects listed below must be included in report
+* Problem Identification
+* System Framework (Detailed)
+* Performance Measurements
+* Data Observations
+* Data Analysis (Descriptive Statistics: Types of Data etc.)
+* Extra Points: UML of the Systems (Variables, Attributes, etc.)
+* Solution Approaches for Process or Systems

+* In this report, the system framework (detailed) & data observations are the most important topics.
+* A short project timeline can be helpful to determine the way that you progress
+* References can be utilized to construct more satisfied works
+* The data observed or taken must be regular and straight to take better results from simulation.

 #### Lab Reports

 Please print the contents of [Lab Reports.pdf](https://github.com/maeyler/Simulation/blob/master/Lab Reports.pdf) -- You will use them through the term